Fall 2019/Spring 2020 High School InternFFAC - Bay Area

 Are you interested in combating climate change?
 Do you want to build professional skills to advocate for social justice?

 The Factory Farming Awareness Coalition internship program is for San Francisco Bay Area high school students interested in educating the public about the impacts of our food choices.
-The dates for the program are September 29, 2019 through May 17, 2020.
+We are still accepting applications!
 Through administrative work, mentorship and hands-on experiences, interns gain valuable tools to become compassionate leaders.

 Students who are selected will be trained to: